kenm00/kennethme.ng/content/about.md

 ---
 # About

-I am a person that writes stuff.
+My name is Kenneth Meng.
+I am a process engineer living in Reno, Nevada.